Our journey

 • 80% - 59,935 tarred

-refueling: We filled up 107 times.
-Our Luis used an average of 11.43 liters of diesel per 100 km.
-We spent around 10,500 euros on fuel and paid 1.26 euros per liter.
-It can be said that Canada and the USA are much more expensive than the other countries on the way south.
+Refueling: We refueled 107 times.
+Our Luis consumed an average of 11.43 liters of diesel per 100 km.
+We spent approximately €10,500 on fuel, paying €1.26 per liter.
+It's fair to say that Canada and the USA are significantly more expensive than the other countries on the southbound route.

-Living and Sleeping: We were 530 days on the road and in the end we realize that we used the roof tent less than we thought.
+Living and sleeping: We were 530 days on the road and in the end we realize that we used the roof tent less than we thought.

 • 49% - 262 days in the roof tent

-• 20% - 105 days of sleeping in the car - because it was cold, because we slept overnight in a city, because we stopped at gas stations, because we simply felt safer in the car
+• 20% - 105 days of sleeping in the car – because it was cold, because we stayed overnight in a city, because we stopped at gas stations, because we simply felt safer in the car

-We needed more money than planned.
-The main reason for this was the unplanned repairs and their subsequent costs (long stays in cities and accommodation).
-In total, we spent around 24,000 euros on repairs and subsequent costs.
-This also includes the experience that a defect can only be repaired in the more expensive cities, but it didn't have to be Canada or Chile.
+• Cost: We needed more money than planned.
+The main reason for this was the unplanned repairs and their associated costs (long stays in cities and accommodation).
+In total, we spent approximately €24,000 on repairs and associated costs.
+This also includes the experience that a defect can only be repaired in more expensive cities, but it didn't have to be Canada or Chile.

 • Repairs - 19,500 euros - mainly gearbox and chassis parts such as wheel bearings, furthermore brakes and tires were changed once as planned